Jay-Day/Alternative-Endgame/Expansions/Wotlk/19s/Lucky-Fishing-Hat.md

 The blue line is pretty safe for the most part, there are pirates and other mobs at either end but I have fished here without a bodyguard plenty of times and done perfectly fine.

-4. Meeting The Fishies
+## Meeting The Fishies

 The Three rare fish you'll come across are
 1. Keefer's Angelfish
 2. Dezian Queenfish
 3. Brownell's Blue Striped Racer
-These three guys are very hard to come by as they all roughly hover around a 0.1% drop rate.
+These three are very hard to come by as they all roughly hover around a 0.1% drop rate.
 Although these fish all seem so desirable, the most popular one amongst twinks is Keefer's Angelfish.
 This fish is the criteria to obtain the Lucky Fishing Hat!

-5. Some Numbers (Keefer's Angelfish)
+## Some Numbers (Keefer's Angelfish)

 Keefer's Angelfish: 0.25% (1 in every 400 tastyfish)